mghpcc-projects/user_level_slurm_reservations/README.md

 The general workflow is as follows:

-To reserve nodes, as a Slurm non-privilged user run the following:
+To reserve nodes, as a Slurm non-privilged user run the following command:
 ```
 $ srun hil_reserve
 ```